Best of Japan - Best Tours of Japan

 These are listed in your agreed tour schedule.

-- Evening meals at ryokan (Japanese inn) accommodation are normally
+meals at ryokan (Japanese inn) accommodation may be included depending on the

 dinner meals because Japan has a huge range of foods and we prefer not to

-restrict options, especially when food is a significant part Japan.
+restrict options, especially when food is a significant part of enjoying Japan.

 Exclusions are generally items such as theatre performances, sporting or